Have a Question we haven’t Answered here? Send your questions by email to: firstname.lastname@example.org

 Alternately, you could choose not to participate in the BASEF Online Fair and instead bring your project to BASEF next year in 2021.

 Q: Will Teams still be selected for Canada-Wide and ISEF?

-A: While we expect to be able to award CWSF and ISEF “prizes”, both of those events have been cancelled for this year.
-It will not be possible to use a 2020 award to go on a trip in 2021.
+A: While we expect to be able to award CWSF and ISEF “prizes”, both of those in-person events have been cancelled for this year.
+We will be selecting projects to represent our region at the Online CWSF and ISEF fairs.

 Q: Will I be able to compete with my project again at next year’s fair?

 A: This is a complex question and each situation may be a bit different.
 If you choose not to compete at this year’s BASEF Online Fair, then you are very welcome to bring your project next year to BASEF 2022.
 If you compete at this year’s Online Fair, you are also welcome to continue developing your work and bring it to BASEF 2022 next year.
 If your project is a high school project then there may be restrictions for ISEF eligibility, you should reach out to us by email if this is a concern.

 Q: Can I submit my project materials and video presentation in French?